How to download ebooks

 To change the size of the onscreen text, click the Menu button and select Settings.
 From the Settings screen, tap Font Settings.
 You can then alter the point size and weight of the text, as well as the font family used to display the text.

 Rough Guides ebook guides can be read on Apple’s iPad and iPhone portable devices.
-To do so, you need to download the ePub or PDF version of a title and install iBooks or another eReader application on your device.
+To do so, you need to download the ePub version of a title and install iBooks or another eReader application on your device.

 Other eReader Applications